AbdylGaniwu/Linear-Regression-Projects/README.md

 - The **intercept** is 40, which means if a student did not study at all (0 hours), they are expected to score 40.
 - The **slope** is 5, meaning for each additional hour spent studying, the student’s test score is expected to increase by 5 points.

-In summary, linear regression is a foundational tool in predictive modeling that helps establish relationships between variables and make informed predictions.
+Linear Regression is a foundational tool in predictive modeling that helps establish relationships between variables and make informed predictions.